The 16 Best Collagen Supplements For Skin, Joints & More*

 While we've vetted the above products and can recommend them wholeheartedly, we also want to give you the tools to look for your own collagen supplements—or at least help you understand our process.

 There is no official daily recommendation for collagen supplementation.
 For healthy adults, the recommendation for overall protein needs is about 1 gram of protein per kilogram of body weight per day.
 If you're physically active, your needs may be higher.
-Collagen is a protein made of peptides, but it's not a complete protein—it doesn't have all nine of the essential amino acids (it's missing tryptophan and is on the lower side on a few others)—but can contribute to your overall protein goals.* For a collagen supplement, we recommend looking in the 10- to 20-gram range.
+Collagen is a protein made of peptides, but it's not a complete protein—it doesn't have all nine of the essential amino acids (it's missing tryptophan and is on the lower side on a few others)—but can absolutely contribute to your overall daily protein goals and needs.* For a collagen supplement, we recommend looking in the 10- to 20-gram range (per serving).

-Look for brands that describe in detail where their collagen is sourced from, be it on the packaging or website.
-Look for keywords like "grass-fed, pasture-raised bovine collagen," or "sustainably, wild-caught cod."
-Ideally, they'll note what collagen types (type I, II, or III) as well.
+Look for brands that describe in detail where their collagen is sourced from (i.e., the animal, region, etc.), be it on the packaging or website.
+Look for keywords like "grass-fed, pasture-raised bovine collagen from Brazilian cows," or "sustainably-sourced, wild-caught cod."
+Ideally, they'll note what collagen types are provided (e.g., types I, II, or III) as well.
 Bonus points if they list the amino acid profile.
 If your diet allows, we prefer grass-fed bovine collagen, which you can learn more about here.

-If there are added ingredients—such as additional vitamins and minerals or botanical bioactives—they can help create a more holistic product to achieve your desired effects (or if you want just collagen, that's great too!).* Look for research backing up why the ingredients were added and thoughtful explanations of the overall formulas.
+If there are additional, beneficial ingredients—such as vitamins and minerals or botanical bioactives—they can help create a more holistic product to achieve your desired effects (or if you want just collagen, that's great too!).* Look for research backing up why the ingredients were added and thoughtful explanations of the overall formulas.
 On the other end, make sure the formula is clean.
-Less is more here: Skip artificial colors, flavors, gluten, GMOs, soy, gluten, and known allergens.
+Less is more here: Skip artificial colors, flavors, sweeteners, gluten, GMOs, soy, gluten, and known allergens.
 If your collagen product has flavors, look for natural varieties (such as organic cocoa, organic vanilla).
-If there's a sweetener, we recommend things like organic monk fruit extract or organic coconut sugar.
+If there's a sweetener, we recommend natural plant-derived sources like organic monk fruit extract or organic coconut sugar.

 This is less about decoding an ingredient label and more about finding brands that are open and honest about their product.
+It shouldn't be hard to find their Supplement Facts panel and other ingredient list.
+The type and source of collagen should be apparent.
 If they make any benefit claims, there should be science to support them.
 They should be open about where the ingredients come from, and they should explain the packaging it comes in (i.e., is it environmentally friendly?).

 Benefits of collagen.